 a) without heating parasitic materials (hence saving energy),

-b) with shorter cycle times (increased production rate), and
+b) with shorter cycle times (hence increased production rate), and

 Out-of-autoclave (OOA) processing of composites inevitably results in laminate fibre volume fractions being limited by the maximum ~1000 mbar pressure given the power-law compressibility characteristics of the reinforcement.
 The lower fibre volume fraction produces a higher resin volume fraction which becomes resin-rich volumes (RRV).
 Increasing clustering of both the fibre reinforcements and the matrix (RRV) is implicated in reductions in the laminate strength at constant fibre volume fraction .
-The inevitable increase in resin content of OOA composites thus compromises composite performance, and results directly in parasitic weight, which will lead to higher fuel consumption in transport applications.
-Retention of autoclave processing is therefore recommended for highest performance when compression press moulding is not appropriate (e.g. for complex 3D components).
+The inevitable increase in the resin content of OOA composites thus compromises composite performance and results directly in parasitic weight, which will lead to higher fuel consumption in transport applications.
+Retention of autoclave processing is, therefore, recommended for highest performance when compression press moulding is not appropriate (e.g., for complex 3D components).